 The Center for BrainHealth’s research team is partnering with scientists at George Washington University and the Yale University’s Child Study Center to test the feasibility of providing the research-based training program to young adults across the country.
 This ongoing partnership seeks to help those on the autism spectrum achieve economic and social independence.

 Participate in our research.
-Center for BrainHealth researchers are currently recruiting for the Advanced Reasoning Training in Autism (Ages 18-40) study.
+Center for BrainHealth researchers are currently recruiting for the Advanced Reasoning Training for Social Engagement study.